lmken/Collection-Scorer/README.txt

 - QoL: Include "history" where, when computing a collection, instead of replacing a already computed value with a new value, just bump the old value down.
 - QoL: Capture name of collection and instead of writing "Collection Score: ..." have a fully formed response with Collection Name, Contract address, collection size, # holders, and score.
-- Add some more optional analytics that can be requested (i.e. "this collection is in the Xth percentile", scatter plots using matplotlib or an equivalent (maybe), etc.)
+- Add some more optional analytics that can be requested (i.e. "this collection is in the Xth percentile", scatter plots using matplotlib or an equivalent (maybe), etc.).
-- Implement React
+- Implement React.